timescale/docs/timescaledb/tutorials/time-series-forecast.md

 including pickup and dropoff times, GPS coordinates, and total price of a trip.
 We seek to extract some interesting insights from this rich dataset, build a time-series forecasting model, as well as explore the use of various forecasting and machine learning tools.

-### Setting Up
+### Setting up
 Prerequisites:

 1. [Installed TimescaleDB][install]